 Beginning in the 2015-2016 school year, the bill imposes new limitations in regards to the duration of assessments, specifically the achievement assessments administered to students in grade 3 through grade 8, high school end-of-course examinations, and any assessments administered district- or school-wide at the local level.
 First, the bill requires all school districts, community schools, STEM schools, and college preparatory boarding schools to limit the cumulative time spent on the administration of state assessments to 2% of the school year.
 Additionally, it limits the cumulative amount of time used for taking practice or diagnostic assessments used to prepare for the aforementioned state assessments to 1% of the school year.
-However, a district or school may exceed these limitations if the district board or school governing authority adopts a resolution following at least one public hearing.
-The testing limitations do not apply to the administration of assessments to students with disabilities, diagnostic assessments related to the third grade English language arts (ELA) assessment, assessments used to identify gifted students, or alternative examinations to end-of-course examinations in American history, American government, and science, such as Advanced Placement or International Baccalaureate examinations.
+However, a school district or school may exceed these limitations if the district board or school governing authority adopts a resolution following at least one public hearing on the proposed resolution.
+The testing limitations do not apply to the administration of assessments to students with disabilities, diagnostic assessments related to the third grade English language arts (ELA) assessment, or substitute examinations for end-ofcourse examinations in American history, American government, and science, such as Advanced Placement or International Baccalaureate examinations.

 Depending on the testing schedule currently in place, districts or schools may find it necessary to shorten or eliminate various local diagnostic- or achievement-based tests in order to comply with these limitations, or to pass a resolution to maintain the current schedule.
-In a recent report submitted to the General Assembly and the Governor in January 2015, the Superintendent of Public Instruction finds that the average student spends approximately 1% to 3% of the school year completing assessments, though the percent varies by grade level.
+In a recent report submitted to the General Assembly and the Governor in January 2015,1 the Superintendent of Public Instruction finds that the average student spends approximately 1% to 3% of the school year completing assessments, though the percent varies by grade level.
 For example, the report finds that kindergarteners and first graders usually spend only about 1% of the year taking assessments, but testing time for third and tenth graders typically exceeds 2.5% of the year.
 The Superintendent also reports that students spend an average of 1.4% of the school year preparing for assessments, though the report does not include grade-level figures.
 A district or school that determines it needs to shorten or eliminate assessments to comply with the mandate or decides that its governing body should hold a hearing and adopt a resolution to exceed the imposed limitations will experience an increase in costs, though these costs are not expected to exceed minimal.

 Beginning in the 2015-2016 school year, the bill also eliminates the requirement for public schools to administer certain assessments.
 Specifically, it makes optional the administration of diagnostic assessments in math and writing for first and second graders.
 The bill also makes changes to the administration of two third grade assessments.
-First, the bill eliminates the fall administration of the third grade ELA achievement assessment and only requires it to be administered in the spring.
-This provision will decrease local administrative costs.
-Second, the bill makes the administration of the writing diagnostic optional.
-Districts that choose not to administer the optional diagnostic assessments will experience a further decrease in costs and may find it easier to comply with the practice or diagnostic testing limitations previously outlined.
+First, it makes the administration of the writing diagnostic optional.
+Second, the bill eliminates the fall administration of the third grade ELA achievement assessment and only requires it to be administered in the spring.
+Districts that choose not to administer the optional diagnostic assessments will experience a decrease in costs and may find it easier to comply with the practice or diagnostic testing limitations previously outlined.